 What Will I be Doing?

-Our staff are legal experts who have experience of working in the real world as well as academia, so our teaching is strongly industry focused and informed.
-You will benefit from a wide range of teaching methods which keep your studies interesting:
+Our staff are legal experts who have experience of working in the real-world as well as academia, so our teaching is strongly industry-focused and industry-informed.
+You will benefit from a wide range of teaching methods which keep your studies interesting.

-This is further enhanced by our Virtual Learning Environment and the use of podcasts, blogs, discussion boards and electronic voting systems, which make classes highly interactive.
+Lectures, seminars, practical workshops, mooting exercises and case study classes are used across our modules and ensure variety in your learning experience.
+This is further enhanced by our Virtual Learning Environment and the use of podcasts, blogs, discussion boards and electronic voting systems, which making classes highly interactive.

-There are various opportunities to develop your practical skills in real world situations.
-You can shadow a lawyer or a judge; use team working skills by making presentations (before judges) to help unrepresented people in the Employment Tribunals; enhance your advice skills while supporting the work of our volunteering schemes, through working on supervised projects in a Law Centre; and improve your client contact or courtroom skills through the CLOCK scheme or mooting competitions respectively.
-From late 2019 you will also get the chance to volunteer in our new in-house legal advice clinic, working under supervision of qualified lawyers to provide legal advice and other practical help to local people unable to access free or affordable legal advice.
+There are various opportunities to develop your practical skills in real-world situations.
+You can shadow a lawyer or a judge; use teamwork skills by making presentations (before judges) to help unrepresented people in the Employment Tribunals; enhance your advice skills while supporting the work of our volunteering schemes, through working on supervised projects in a Law Centre; and improve your client contact or courtroom skills through the CLOCK scheme or mooting competitions respectively.
+From late 2019 you will also get the chance to volunteer in our new in-house legal advice clinic, working under supervision of qualified lawyers to provide legal advice and other practical help to local people unable to access free or affordable advice.

 Over the duration of your course a range of assessment techniques will be used.
 Types of assessment include:

 - Multiple choice tests